Swede Midge Fly Management

 6. Remove a plant without pulling the root in order to keep the healthy soil microbes in the soil.
 Not disturbing the soil as much as possible is a basic principle of our regenerative gardening method.
 Pull out the roots of only root crops like beets.

-Our recommendations to successful organic food harvest
+Recommendations for successful organic food harvest

 1. Protect a few collards, kale and cabbage plants with bug netting.
 See below details for a few options and links to videos.

 2. It’s risky to buy seedlings from a garden center since they could be already infected by swede midge.
 Only buy them if they have been stored indoors.
-Deep Roots is growing collards from seed indoors and can share some seedlings.

--Buy Swiss Chard seedlings at garden centers.
+• Buy Swiss Chard seedlings at garden centers.
 It grows through spring and summer.
 Eat the leaves and the stems.
 We usually add the leaves to a salad and make hummus from the stems.

 Make physical barriers with bug netting: